malbergo/leaps/README.md

 - Ising model at critical temperature: ```ckpts/ising_final.ckpt```
 - Potts model at critical temperature: ```ckpts/potts_final.ckpt```

 ## Analyis of trained models

+We have two notebooks that illustrate how to load models and evaluate their ESS:
+- `notebooks/load_ising_network.ipynb`
+- `notebooks/load_potts_network.ipynb`

 ## DISCS benchmark